-The long-lived axion $a \to \gamma\gamma$ decay passes the event selections described in Sec.~\ref{sec:Kaon-mode} when $\rho_a>0$ which introduces factitious transverse momentum of the di-photon system.
+The long-lived axion $a \to \gamma\gamma$ decay passes the event selections described in Sec.~\ref{sec:Kaon-mode} when $\rho_a>0$ which introduces factitious transverse momentum of the diphoton system.
 Some selection criteria are universal, often limited by the experimental resolution, but the remaining cuts assume the topology of $K_L\to \pi^0(\to \gamma\gamma)\nu\bar\nu$.
-The KOTO experiment could implement a dedicated analysis for the long-lived particles, but here we simply adopt the standard $K_L\to \pi^0\nu\bar\nu$ analysis because the backgrounds are well-investigated.
-Assuming $K_L\to \pi^0\nu\bar\nu$ topology for the long-lived axion decays leads to several non-trivial characteristics of the axion signal event distribution $N_\text{sig}$ in the $z_{\text{vtx}}$-$p_{T,\pi^0}$ plane.
-Example distributions for parameters for which we expect interesting sensitivities of Step-2 are shown in Fig.~\ref{fig:pTZ}.
+The KOTO experiment could implement a dedicated analysis for the long-lived particles, but here we simply adopt the standard $K_L\to \pi^0\nu\bar\nu$ analysis because the backgrounds are well investigated.
+Assuming $K_L\to \pi^0\nu\bar\nu$ topology for the long-lived axion decays leads to several nontrivial characteristics of the axion signal event distribution $N_\text{sig}$ in the $z_{\text{vtx}}$-$p_{T,\pi^0}$ plane.
+Example distributions for parameters for which we expect interesting sensitivities of Step 2 are shown in Fig.~\ref{fig:pTZ}.
 In the following, we give analytic understandings of the characteristics based on several simplifications.

 We assume that the axion enters the decay volume in parallel to the beamline with distance $\rho_a$.
 The axion invariant mass is given by the photon energies, $E_{1,2}$, and the opening angle, $\theta_{12}$,